When is the best time to visit Tanzania?

 The animals of the Great Migration will have journeyed into Kenya come October but that doesn’t mean there’s no animals left to spot.
 Serengeti National Park and Tarangire National Park are still brimming with wildlife and the Ngorongoro Crater is also exceptional to behold at this time of year thanks to the increased rainfall.

 Best for: whale shark spotting, active volcano visiting and music festivals

 The ‘short rains’ begin in November, but this means rainfall only occurs for a short period each day (usually in the afternoon or at night), so you still have plenty of sunlight hours to explore Tanzania.
 Temperatures remain around the same (25°C-30°C) and the kusi (high winds) remain.

 While the winds and rainfall can make the waters off Tanzania’s coast a bit murky, November is the perfect time to spot whale sharks from the shore or other fish and coral species if you’re diving or snorkelling.
 You can still go on game drives in the northern parts of the country but leave hiking activities to the drier seasons as rain can make mountain trails slippery and hard to follow.

 Best for: spotting migrating birds, local village visits and festive celebrations

 Similar to October, December’s weather conditions can be divided into two parts: the rainier first half of the month and the drier second half.
-As rainfall starts to decrease and the Christmas period first approaches, travelers start returning to Tanzania in droves, and festive celebrations start to ramp up.
+As rainfall starts to decrease and the Christmas period first approaches, travellers start returning to Tanzania in droves and festive celebrations start to ramp up.

 If you want to spot native birds in all of their fascinating glory, head to Ndutu Lake, and stop in at Maswa Game Reserve and the Ngorongoro Conservation Area if you want to marvel at cheetahs, giraffes and hyenas in their natural habitat.